Pukatja, South Australia: Facilities

-The Ernabella Anangu School offers Reception through to senior high school.
+The Ernabella Anangu School offers reception through to senior high school.
 Technical and Further Education (TAFE) facilities for the APY Lands are based at Pukatja and the other centres.

-The old Pukatja police station, which was not permanently manned, was in poor condition and due for replacement in July 2007.
+The old Pukatja police station, which was not permanently staffed, was in poor condition and due for replacement in July 2007.
 A month later the State Government announced that it would spend A$7.5 million at Amata and Pukatja for new police stations, court facilities and cells along with associated police housing and facilities.
-The new, permanently manned facilities were opened in March 2010, staffed by one sergeant, three constables and a Police Aboriginal Liaison Officer.
+The new, permanently staffed facilities were opened in March 2010, staffed by one sergeant, three constables and a Police Aboriginal Liaison Officer.
 The police officers' duties include liaison with and participation in the school, football team and local Country Fire Service (CFS) activities.

 There are telephones (landline and smartphones), ADSL internet access, and multiple television channels including SBS Television, NITV, Imparja and ABC, and mail is delivered twice weekly by air from Alice Springs.